syncfusion-content/uwp-docs/uwp/Progress-Bar/Dealing-with-Value.md

 ---
 layout: post
-title: Dealing with Value
+title: Dealing with Value in UWP Progress Bar control | Syncfusion
-description: Dealing with Value for Syncfusion SfProgressBar control for UWP
+description: Learn here all about Dealing with Value support in Syncfusion UWP Progress Bar (SfProgressBar) control and more.
 platform: UWP
 control: SfProgressBar
 documentation: ug
 ---

-# Dealing with Value
+# Dealing with Value in UWP Progress Bar (SfProgressBar)

 ## Setting Progress Value